awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 **InstancePoolsToUseCount**
 The number of Spot pools across which to allocate your target Spot capacity\.
 Valid only when Spot **AllocationStrategy** is set to `lowestPrice`\.
 EC2 Fleet selects the cheapest Spot pools and evenly allocates your target Spot capacity across the number of Spot pools that you specify\.

+**SingleInstanceType**
+Indicates that the fleet uses a single instance type to launch all Spot Instances in the fleet\.

+**SingleAvailabilityZone**
+Indicates that the fleet launches all Spot Instances into a single Availability Zone\.

+**MaxTotalPrice**
+The maximum amount per hour for Spot Instances that you're willing to pay\.

+**MinTargetCapacity**
+The minimum target capacity for Spot Instances in the fleet\.
+If the minimum target capacity is not reached, the fleet launches no instances\.

 **AllocationStrategy \(for OnDemandOptions\)**
 The order of the launch template overrides to use in fulfilling On\-Demand capacity\.
 If you specify `lowestPrice`, EC2 Fleet uses price to determine the order, launching the lowest price first\.
 If you specify prioritized, EC2 Fleet uses the priority that you assigned to each launch template override, launching the highest priority first\.
 If you do not specify a value, EC2 Fleet defaults to `lowestPrice`\.

+**SingleInstanceType**
+Indicates that the fleet uses a single instance type to launch all On\-Demand Instances in the fleet\.

+**SingleAvailabilityZone**
+Indicates that the fleet launches all On\-Demand Instances into a single Availability Zone\.

+**MaxTotalPrice**
+The maximum amount per hour for On\-Demand Instances that you're willing to pay\.

+**MinTargetCapacity**
+The minimum target capacity for On\-Demand Instances in the fleet\.
+If the minimum target capacity is not reached, the fleet launches no instances\.

 **ExcessCapacityTerminationPolicy**
 \(Optional\) Indicates whether running instances should be terminated if the total target capacity of the EC2 Fleet is decreased below the current size of the EC2 Fleet\.
 Valid values are `no-termination` and `termination`\.